RedisBloom/RedisBloom/docs/Commands.md

 ### Returns

-0 If the item certainly does not exist, 1 if the item may exist.
+"0" if the item certainly does not exist, "1" if the item may exist.

 ## BF.MEXISTS